Maharashtra coop dept directs housing societies to draft pet policy; BMC releases 2025 guidelines

 Points to remember for pet owners

 Although pet owners may consider their pets as companions or family members, since they live in a society, they should respect the feelings of non-pet owners too.
-Mentioned below are points that they should be aware and take care of which will ensure cordial living in a housing society.
+Mentioned below are points that they should be aware of and take care of which will ensure cordial living in a housing society.

 1) Pet license